 Maryland judge and jury trial lawyers

 Do you want to take your case to trial?
 Are you innocent and you want to contest the States case?
-The Law Offices of Randolph Rice can fight for your rights and protect your freedom in the Maryland District and Circuit courts.
+Rice, Murtha & Psoras can fight for your rights and protect your freedom in the Maryland District and Circuit courts.
 Contact the office today to speak with attorney Randolph Rice and schedule a free consultation to discuss your case and whether you should enter a plea or take your case to trial.